mlund/faunus/docs/_docs/energy.md

 ## Custom External Potential

-This applies a custom expernal potential to atoms or molecular mass centra using the [ExprTk library](http://www.partow.net/programming/exprtk/index.html) syntax.
+This applies a custom external potential to atoms or molecular mass centra using the [ExprTk library](http://www.partow.net/programming/exprtk/index.html) syntax.